 Start by tearing a piece of foil that is large enough to wrap up over the produce.
 I like to have a piece that’s about 22 inches long.

 Then, to prepare the onions, thinly slice them by cutting the onion in half and removing the outer layer.
 Place the onion half cut side down, then thinly slice across the onion.
 Be sure your knife is sharp, and that you are using the “claw” method, placing your fingertips up and down on the onion.

-Place the sliced onions on top of the foil, then toss with garlic and onion powder, and salt and pepper.
-Dot with the butter.
+Place the sliced onions on top of the foil, then toss with garlic and onion powder, salt, and pepper.
+Dot the top with the butter.

 Fold up the long edges of the foil.
-I pull the sides up, aligning them together, and then fold them over each other to create a seal.
+Pull the sides up, align them together, and then fold them over each other to create a seal.
 Once the top is folded over itself, then fold in the sides to create the full foil packet.
 We are sealing all edges to keep the steam inside.